Hard soled boots for baby tip toe walkers that will help to walk.

 Made by a company that produces shoes in a lab for kids with special need.

-They offer stable soles, good ankle support and are absolute best to gain stability and help safe walk.
+They offer stable soles, good ankle support and are absolute best to gain stability safe walk.

 Child will walk well in them - you will be amazed with stability of the sole and how they walk.